tatjana252/json-to-graphql/README.md

     }
 }
 ```
-Same schema will be generated for JSON below, if no name is provided.
+Same schema will be generated for JSON below, if name isn't provided.

 ```clojure